JehanneOS/jehanne/doc/hacking/overview.md

 Here you find a quick tour of the project organization.

+Further help can be obtained from the [mailing list]: you are welcome to challenge my assumptions.

 Coding Styles
 =============
 Jehanne is a small operating system, but it's composed of a kernel, a